jhkang0408/GCT634-Final-Project/README.md

 ----------

 #Abstract

 In deep learning, research on the generation between the same domains has already shown excellent performance.
-However inter-domain generation research remains a challenging field, and there are still lot of studies about finding correlations between different modalities.
+However inter-domain generation research remains a challenging field, and there are still lot of studies about finding correlations between different modalities.
 Among these, we propose Adversarial Conditional VAE(AC-VAE) model which generates one modality(audio/visual) from the other modality(visual/audio) by utilizing the advantages of two representative generation methods and simple